YUMA CAR ACCIDENT LAWYER

 Unfortunately, if you miss the deadline, you can be prevented from bringing a lawsuit.
 This will mean you can’t hold the driver responsible for your crash and your compensation will be $0.

+At The Karnas Law Firm, our Yuma car accident lawyers fight aggressively to protect the rights and interests of victims and families.
 Our personable personal injury attorneys are skilled in the art of negotiation so that you can focus on your recovery while we fight for your rights.
 Call (928) 323-0456 to discuss your case for free or contact us online.
 You will not pay us until you get paid!
+With an office in Yuma, we handle car accident injury claims throughout Southwest Arizona.